mundheda/llmsys_proj/README.md

-# llmsys_s24_hw4
+# llmsys_s25_proj
-Public repository for Assignment 4 of 11-868 LLM Systems.
+Public repository for LLM System Project for
+Wen-tse Chen and Vedant Mundheda